menopause information

 The risk/benefit balance of HRT varies between women and for each woman, from year to year depending on presence or not of symptoms, other medical history and number of years that HRT has been taken.

 Generally though, if you become menopausal early (before age 45) or prematurely (before age 40), the benefits of taking HRT up to at least age 50 far outweigh the risks.
-If you are under 60 and having menopausal symptoms, the benefits also outweigh the risks.
+If you are under 60 and having menopausal symptoms, or have risk for osteoporosis, the benefits also outweigh the risks.